Read about the organizations we support that are working to engage individuals, families, and communities in Jewish life.

 The Jewish Federation of Greater Washington

 PJ Library is a national initiative that connects families to Jewish books, Jewish community, and meaningful Jewish experiences.
-The books are selected by national PJ Library professionals and sent each month at no cost to the family – a gift from the local Jewish community to foster Jewish learning and serve as a gateway for deeper engagement in Jewish life.
+Age-appropriate books books are sent each month to children ages 6 months to 11 years at no cost to the family – a gift from the local Jewish community to foster Jewish learning and serve as a gateway for deeper engagement in Jewish life.

 Jewish Social Service Agency